sheldonresearch/ProG/README.md

 **ProG** (_Prompt Graph_) is a library built upon PyTorch to easily conduct single or multi-task prompting for pre-trained Graph Neural Networks (GNNs).
 The original idea is derived from the paper: [All in One: Multi-task Prompting for Graph Neural Networks](https://arxiv.org/abs/2307.01504).
 KDD2023 (Best Research Paper Award, which is the first time for Hong Kong and Mainland China,  see in the ``ori`` branch of this repository).
-Beyond ``All in One``, this library now supports more than **FIVE** graph prompt models with more than **SIX** pre-training strategies (keep updating, see [here]() to check the detailed supportive list).
+Beyond ``All in One``, this library now supports more than **FIVE** graph prompt models with more than **SIX** pre-training strategies (keep updating, see [here](#supportive-list) to check the detailed supportive list).
+You can easily use this library to conduct various ``graph pre-training and prompting``, or just ``pre-training and fine-tuning`` workflow in your own graph learning settings.

-### supportive list
-A part of the integrated models are as follows (keep updating):

->- [All in One] X. Sun, H. Cheng, J. Li, B. Liu, and J. Guan, “All in One: Multi-Task Prompting for Graph Neural Networks,” KDD, 2023
->- [GPF Plus] T. Fang, Y. Zhang, Y. Yang, C. Wang, and L. Chen, “Universal Prompt Tuning for Graph Neural Networks,” NeurIPS, 2023.
->- [GraphPrompt] Liu Z, Yu X, Fang Y, et al. Graphprompt: Unifying pre-training and downstream tasks for graph neural networks.
-The Web Conference, 2023.
->- [GPPT] M. Sun, K. Zhou, X. He, Y. Wang, and X. Wang, “GPPT: Graph Pre-Training and Prompt Tuning to Generalize Graph Neural Networks,” KDD, 2022
->- [GPF] T. Fang, Y. Zhang, Y. Yang, and C. Wang, “Prompt tuning for graph neural networks,” arXiv preprint, 2022.